LaunchCodeEducation/data-analysis-curriculum/content/assignments/assignment2/_index.md

 ## Submitting Your Work

-When you are finished, make sure to push your changes up to GitHub.
-Copy the link to your GitHub repository and paste it into the submission box in Canvas for Graded Assignment #3: 9 to 5 and click *Submit*.
+When you are finished, make sure to save your file and upload it to the associated Canvas assignment!

+{{% notice green Tip "rocket" %}}
+**Windows Users:** when you are saving your edited file from Azure Data Studio, you may need to select the “Notebook” file type when saving the file to your machine.
+{{% /notice %}}

 {{% notice blue Note "rocket" %}}